-She growled at her friend who only stared on as though watching a ghost.
-Marissa dismissed her confusion, focusing her attention on the problematic feline who was also just staring at her.
-It’s bright eyes glowing in the dark.
+She growled at her friend who only stared at her.
+Marissa dismissed her confusion, focusing her attention on the problematic feline who was also just staring at her with it’s bright eyes glowing in the dark.

 It seemed to give her a smile–if that were possible–before turning and running off into the thickness of the trees.

 Coward.
 Marissa thought, disgusted with the turn of events.
 She huffed while staring in the direction it ran off in, slightly hoping it would return.